Surviving a Shame Storm

 This is my story today about surviving a shame storm.

-What is the Content?
+What is the Story I’m Telling Myself?

 Again, the content doesn’t matter, as our triggers are unique.
 The first step is to notice that you are triggered.
+What is the story I’m telling myself?

 Notice the Shame Storm Start